cmugpi/cmugpi.github.io/topics/latex/index.md

   - This project let's you just do `\documentclass{homework}` to gain access to a load of helpful commands for typesetting your homework.
 - [LaTeX Homework Template][jake-template]
   - This is Jake Zimmerman's LaTeX template.
-It was based off the template above, with some convenience features added on top of it, and restyled a bit. __It's far more uncool than the one above__!
+It was based off the CMU template above, with some convenience features added on top of it, and restyled a bit. __It's far more uncool than the one above__!
 It's just here in case getting the class file to work turns out to be too tricky.